- Find a Doctor

 Reducing stress is an important way to improve overall health, and it’s easy to find help.

-Beebe Healthcare is proud to bring the Ornish Lifestyle Medicine program to Delaware.
-Ornish teaches participants about the four pillars of good heart health: nutrition, exercise, group support, and stress management.
+Beebe Healthcare is the only provider of the Ornish program in Delaware.
+The program teaches participants about the four pillars of good heart health: nutrition, exercise, group support, and stress management.

 “When it comes to managing stress, we teach our groups how to quiet their mind through meditation and yoga,” says Colleen Hruska, stress management specialist for Beebe’s Ornish program.
 “Participants often tell us that things that used to make them explode don’t bother them as much anymore.
 They have learned ways to quiet the stress that can harm our bodies.”